Sugi Sito: United States

 From 1954 and forward Sito travelled all over the United States and Canada to wrestle for various promotions.
 His first stop was in Texas where he worked for Southwest Sports, Inc. (the future World Class Championship Wrestling).
 Sito earned a reputation for having some of the hardest hand strikes in professional wrestling while working in Texas, a reputation that started when he accidentally fractured Danny McShain's skull during a match.
 He teamed up with another Mexican native in Rito Romero to win the NWA Texas Tag Team Championship from Ivan Kalmikoff and Karol Krauser.
 Due to sparse records from that time it is not known who defeated Sito and Romero for the titles.
 In the late 1960s Sito began working for Gulf Coast Championship Wrestling (GCCW) based out of Alabama.
 He was in a tag team with Tojo Yamamoto in 1968.
 In GCCW he began teaming with Mitsu Sito, his legit brother, defeating Rocket Monroe and Flash Monroe for the NWA Gulf Coast Tag Team Championship on February 21, 1969.
 The team only held the title for 5 days before being defeated by Bob Kelly and Ramon Perez.

 Canada

 Following his stint in the south eastern United States, Sito travelled north to Calgary, Alberta, Canada to work for Stu Hart's Stampede Wrestling.
 Over the course of the next two years Sito held the Calgary version of the NWA International Tag Team Championship three times, twice with Chin Lee and once with Tor Kamata.

 Personal life

 Mar was part of a large wrestling family.
-His three brothers (Macario Mar [who wrestled as Huroki Sito and Mitsu Sito], Panchito Robles and Manuel Robles) were all luchadores, as well as his son-in-law (El Mexicano), nephews (Black Cat, El Jabato and Pánico) and even his daughter who wrestles as La Briosa.
+His three brothers (Macario Mar [who wrestled as Huroki Sito and Mitsu Sito], Panchito Robles and Manuel Robles) were all professional wrestlers, as well as his son-in-law (El Mexicano), nephews (Black Cat, El Jabato and Pánico) and even his daughter who wrestles as La Briosa.
+The Mar family's latest generation includes his grandnephews Stigma, Skandalo and Rayo Metálico.